SahanAmarsha/react-demo-quiz-app/README.md

 - Fetching from an end-point and converting it to a json right away.
 - Benefits of using typescript, rather than using javascript.
 - Spread operator in ES6.
-- Converting in to boolean. (using !! method)
+- Converting int to boolean. (using !! method)
 - How to create global styles.
 - Optional chaining in typescript